End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Introduction

 Finally, we implement a \textit{Corrective Human-in-the-loop Teleoperation} to enable continuous self-improvement of the deployed policy.
 During execution of the model inference, successful trajectories are automatically recorded to form the positive demonstration datasets.
 More importantly, when the policy fails due to unseen object shapes, adversarial configurations, or environmental disturbances, the system allows a human operator to actively intervene in real time through the same shared autonomy interface.
 The operator takes over the control, corrects the failure, and completes the task, thereby producing new data of recovery trajectories.
 Both the successful and recovery data are aggregated into training datasets for iterative model refinement, enabling incremental improvements on the policy and thus gradually enhancing robustness, as well as expanding its capability to handle the real-world variability and corner cases.

-Our primary contributions are as follows: \begin{itemize} [leftmargin=*] \item \textbf{Multimodal VLA Copilot for Dexterous Grasping:} a VLA Copilot, DexGrasp-VLA, that fuses visual, language, tactile, and proprioceptive feedback to autonomously perform force-adaptive grasping for a five-finger hand.
+The core technical contributions are as follows: \begin{itemize} [leftmargin=*] \item \textbf{Novel Multimodal VLA Copilot for Dexterous Grasping:} We present DexGrasp-VLA, the first Vision-Language-Action (VLA) Copilot that robustly fuses visual, tactile, language, and proprioceptive feedback for autonomous, force-adaptive grasping with a five-finger hand.
+Its reactive and compliant fine-grained grasping capability represents a major advance over prior data collection approaches which lacked consistent performance in contact handling and force adaptability.

-\item \textbf{Shared Autonomy for Data Collection:} human VR teleoperation combined with a VLA Copilot for autonomous grasping, enabling efficient collection of high-quality demonstrations with low cognitive load.

-\item \textbf{End-to-End VLA with Arm-Hand Feature Enhancement:} an end-to-end VLA policy for the holistic arm-hand control and coordination using a novel architecture with distinct arm and hand features plus shared representations, capturing both macro- and micro-motions for robust and natural control.